The Digital Nomad Hangover

 "Where Do You See Yourself in Five Years?"

-But when she asked about my five-year plan, I blanked.
-My subconscious took over and I blurted out: "I want to buy a sailboat and sail around the world for a few years."
+We casually chatted about our five-year plans, and I blanked when it came time for my answer.
+My subconscious took over and I blurted out: "I want to buy a sailboat and sail + surf around the world for a few years."

 It's not commitment issues exactly – it's that I've trained myself to see every commitment as temporary, every plan as reversible.
-How do you build something lasting when your entire identity is built on leaving?
+How do you build something lasting when your entire identity is built on the concept of leaving and moving?

 The Question Without an Answer